From boosting weight loss to fighting free radicals, these are the black pepper benefits you need to know.

 Are you one of those who ask, “Is black pepper bad for your heart?” or “Is black pepper bad for high blood pressure?”

 The answer is: it’s not.
-On the contrary, one of the black pepper benefits is blood pressure control.
+On the contrary, black pepper helps with blood pressure control. .

 In a 2010 animal research, mice that received piperine experienced a reduction of high blood pressure within the third week of treatment.
 This was achieved by working against the pathways of substances that induce hypertension.